Back to Articles

 The attack can be separated into 6 high-level steps, which will be detailed moving forward:

-3) Missing labubu dependency, which made the first deployment fail, was deployed
+3. The missing labubu dependency, which made the first deployment fail, was deployed.

-4) The attacker gained a trusted, approved role via a privilege escalation attack on the ALEX’s self-listing service contract
+4. The attacker gained a trusted, approved role via a privilege escalation attack on ALEX’s self-listing service contract.

 The next image depicts the steps in a graphical manner: